custom-components/zaptec/DEVELOPMENT.md

 ## Logging

-The zaptec integration have a number of internal ways to increase debug logging for developers.
+The Zaptec integration has a number of internal ways to increase debug logging for developers.

 * `const.REDACT_LOGS` - Enables or disables the redaction of sensitive data